 The best Japanese AAA gun of World War II, whose characteristics can only be described as "superb."
 Their only fault was a rather short service life, the result of high muzzle velocity and a fast rate of fire.
 In 1945, most new production mounts were diverted to shore-based installations.

 There were two versions of the gun barrel.
-Model Type I used a radially expanded, removable lining while the Model Type I2 was of monobloc construction.
+Model Type I used a radially expanded, removable liner while the Model Type I2 was of monobloc construction.
 Both types had breech rings and a horizontal sliding breech-block.
 Spring-operated, semi-automatic rammers, which were cocked by the recoil force, were mounted above the guns.
 These allowed the guns to be loaded at any angle of elevation, an important factor for any AA weapon.
-Shells were manually inserted into fuze setting machines before being placed into the loading trays.

 A total of 169 guns were completed between 1940 and 1944 with 68 used in land mountings.
 All were in twin mounts.